zyonzarhaf/book_notes/functional_programming/the_recursive_book_of_recursion.md

 ```
+### Iterative Call Stack Example

-The following code illustrates that it is possible to fully convert a recursive algorithm into an iterative algorithm, including a form of implementing a "call stack".
+The following code illustrates how it is possible to fully convert a recursive algorithm into an iterative algorithm using an iterative "call stack."

 ```python